Table of Contents

 - Restlessness

 - The movie you plan to attend starts at 7.
 6 p.m. is our only time to eat for the evening.
-You’re not usually hungry at this time but makes sense to have a meal when it’s available.
+You’re not usually hungry at this time but it makes sense to have a meal when it’s available.

 - You have lunch before your lab at 10 a.m. even though you usually don’t eat until noon.
-You know you’ll get hungry during lab.
+You know you’ll get hungry during the lab.

-2. Taste hunger
+4. Taste hunger

 - A craving for foods only available on holidays